-“Patients often come in and the first thing they want to do is show me their wish pictures.
+“Patients often come in and the first thing they want to do is show me pictures of their dream breasts.
 I ask them not to.

-I don’t want to be constrained or biased by an image until we have gone together through the very personal process of implant sizing.
+I don’t want to be constrained or biased by an image until we have gone through the very personal process of implant sizing together.